doconix/autotimers/readme.md

 ## Development

-`jquery-autotimer` is programmed in Python, then transpiled to Javascript using the excellent [Transcrypt Library](https://www.transcrypt.org/).
+`autotimers` is programmed in Python, then transpiled to Javascript using the excellent [Transcrypt Library](https://www.transcrypt.org/).

-The `src/*.py` files are the source code for the plugin, with `plugin.py` being the primary script.
+The `src/*.py` files are the source code for the main, with `main.py` being the primary script.
 The output files are in `src/__javascript/*.js`.
-Only `plugin.js` really matters - the other files are included within it when Transcrypt runs.
-I've split the plugin into many files to make maintenance easier.
+Only `main.js` really matters - the other files are included within it when Transcrypt runs.
+I've split the main into many files to make maintenance easier.
 The individual files are fairly small.

 During development and testing, run `auto_transpiler.py` to automatically transpile whenever source files change.
 You can also run `build.py` to erase and rebuild everything.